Why the Body Positivity Movement Isn't That Positive

 Some of these men find them invigorating because of the fact that they look like fully developed women and express themselves as such.
 The rest of these men, however, take an interest in these young girls specifically because they are underage.

-Again, the problem isn't with young women being inherently sexual.
+Again, the problem isn't with young people being inherently sexual.
 It's the fact that the body positivity movement teaches them that, despite the battle to not be seen as "sex objects", their highest value is in their physical, sexual appearance.
 To be "sexy" is the greatest achievement you can muster no matter how much you weigh or how many flaws you have, as long as you have an audience for it.
 This is a by-product of not just the body positivity movement but of the millennial-heavy new age of feminism.
 It easily becomes addicting to a young insecure girl who, in just a few good photos, can be caught up in a flurry of compliments, followers, and attention.

 Moreover, it has been suggested that women viewing commercials that include average-sized models might experience greater self-awareness of their own bodies due to the explicit focus on “real” women, triggering a fear of fatness.
 Also, these women may still be reminded of the thin beauty ideal even when viewing average-sized models, heightening their general awareness of beauty ideals (Anschutz, Engels, Becker, & van Strien, 2009).— Angela Celebre, Ashley Denton|"The Good, the Bad, and the Ugly of the Dove Campaign for Real Beauty"